fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  This will add the display to code on a MEGA which has a keypad and two encoders as well.

+ I have fitted it with a DFRobot DFR0265 shield which provides more ground and 5v pins.

  This is now mounted in the red Totem frame.